The highest-paid Victoria's Secret models who have ruled the runway

 Besides lucrative brand endorsements like those with Tag Heuer and YSL Beauty, Delevingne has also turned her focus towards building a successful acting oeuvre.
 The list already includes Suicide Squad (2016), Paper Towns (2015) and Valerian and the City of a Thousand Planets (2017).

-In 2018, she was named the fifth-highest-paid model in the world by Forbes, with an estimated USD 10 million.
-She was seventh in 2016 with USD 8.5 million in earnings that year.
-According to Celebrity Net Worth, the figure stands at USD 50 million in 2023.
+In 2018, she was named the fifth-highest-paid model in the world by Forbes, with an estimated USD 10 million (INR 83 crore approx.).
+She was seventh in 2016 with USD 8.5 million (INR 70 crore approx.) in earnings that year.
+According to Celebrity Net Worth, the figure stands at USD 50 million (INR 415 crore approx.) in 2023.

 Kendall Jenner